Quantcast

 "I was like, 'no it really is alright and I'm about to go furniture shopping.'
 I came back and I was like, 'I got a couch.'"

-Yvonne explained that it's much easier to stay grounded during adversity you're anchored in faith.
+Yvonne explained that it's much easier to stay grounded during adversity when you're anchored in faith.
 I have to constantly remind myself not to lose sight of God's plan trying to formulate my own.
 Sometimes separation can mean elevation.

 Taylor Hill/WireImage